 A compact version of the best-selling full-size Lookout, the Mini Lookout is 37.5″ long by 9.25″ wide with a much shorter 28″ wheelbase.

 Like its big brother, the mini is a directional shape with large wheel cutouts.
 The drop-through design makes it a low rider and the compact length makes the board more responsive and faster turning.

 This Mini Lookout is primarily designed for flowy, wheelbite-free carving.
 It also offers comfortable cruising and pushing (being low to the ground) and even freeriding down mild hills.

-The Sector 9 Macking Mini Lookout has a beautiful bamboo & maple construction with gorgeous surf artwork.
-It comes with super carvy 10.0” Gullwing Charger Trucks and high-quality large and soft 69mm/78A Nineballs.
+The Sector 9 Mini Lookout has a beautiful bamboo & maple construction with gorgeous vintage-looking artwork.
+It comes with the super carvy 10.0” Gullwing Charger Trucks and large and soft 69mm/78A Nineballs.

-The Sector 9 Meridian is a solid 39.5″ x 9.75″ symmetrical twin-kick freeride shape with topmount design and huge wheel cutouts.
-The Meridian deck has a very large foot platform with a drop, elaborate concave, and decent double kicks.
-It has a 29″ – 31″ wheelbase.
+The Sector 9 Meridian is a solid 40″ x 9.75″ symmetrical twin-kick freeride shape with topmount design and huge wheel cutouts.
+This sturdy 8-ply deck has a very large foot platform with a drop, elaborate concave, and decent double kicks.
+It has a 30.5″ wheelbase.